Estimated reading time: 4 minutes

 Cracks are seen in naturally occurring materials and construction materials used in the building process.
-Cracks can occur in
+These can occur in

 What is a Crack?

 Sounds like a simple question.
 Not always.
 Generally speaking, a crack is caused by a tensile failure in a material.
-They can be old cracks, they can be new cracks.
+They can be old, they can be new.
 They can be safe and expected, they can indicate imminent catastrophe.

-A crack in timber can be loss of water.
+Cracks in timber can be loss of water.
 When the water leaves the wood, there is a void formed and the wood fibers decrease in volume.
 As the fibers pull away from each other a gap between these fibers results.
 These are usually parallel to grain.
-These cracks are naturally occurring and are usually accounted for in timber design.
+These are naturally occurring and are usually accounted for in timber design.